wang-xinyu/tensorrtx/retinaface/README.md

 ## More Information

-See the readme in [home page.](https://github.com/wang-xinyu/tensorrtx)
+Check the readme in [home page.](https://github.com/wang-xinyu/tensorrtx)